Serasb/DSA210-Project/README.md

 The dataset includes variables such as:

-- Coffee consumption habits
+- Coffee consumption (cups per day)
 - Sleep duration and quality
-- Stress levels
+- Stress levels (ordinal scale)
-- Daily lifestyle patterns
+- Screen time before sleep
+- Exercise habits

 This original dataset allows for a more customized and relevant analysis, rather than relying solely on publicly available data.